jamescherti/compile-angel.el/README.md

 These modes **speed up Emacs by ensuring all libraries are byte-compiled and native-compiled**.
 Byte-compilation reduces the overhead of loading Emacs Lisp code at runtime, while native compilation optimizes performance by generating machine code specific to your system.

-**Why use compile-angel?** Because functions such as *package-install* and *package-recompile-all* are insufficient for recompiling all `.el` files.
-While they effectively compile `.el` files within packages, they ignore files that are not part of any package.
-In contrast, **compile-angel** ensures that all loaded files are compiled, regardless of whether they belong to a package or not.
+**Why use compile-angel?** Because functions like *package-install* and *package-recompile-all* only byte-compile files within the packages they install, and ignore other `.el` files that are in the load-path but were not installed using `package.el`.
+Since these files are not byte-compiled, the Emacs JIT compiler also does not compile them natively, as a byte-compiled file is an indication for the Emacs JIT compiler to native-compile.
+In contrast, **compile-angel** modes ensure that all loaded .el files are compiled transparently, regardless of whether they belong to a package.

 The author of *compile-angel* was previously a user of *auto-compile*, but encountered an issue where several `.el` files were not being compiled by *auto-compile*, leading to Emacs performance degradation due to the absence of native compilation.
 After extensive experimentation and research, the author developed *compile-angel* as a result of these efforts.